InsaneBroccoli/bf_controller_tuning/markdown/Spectrum_Spectogram/Spectogram_Analysis.md

 # Spectrogram Estimation

 The function `estimate_spectrogram` extends the spectral estimation described in [Spectra Analysis](./Spectra_Analysis.md) by computing a **single-sided, amplitude-correct spectrogram** over an additional coordinate $y$.
-This allows the frequency content of a signal to be analyzed not only over time, but also along another dimension, such as height, position, angle, or system state.
+This allows the frequency content of a signal to be analyzed not only over time but also along another dimension, such as height, position, angle, or system state.

 Instead of forming a single averaged spectrum, the algorithm groups all FFT segments into $N_{\text{res}}$ bins along the thrust axis and computes one spectrum per bin.
-The amplitude calibration, FFT scaling, and DC/Nyquist correction follow the same method as in `estimate_spectra`.
+The amplitude calibration, FFT scaling and DC/Nyquist correction follow the same method as in `estimate_spectra`.

 ## Function Overview